theMK2k/Media-Hoarder/UPGRADE-LOG.md

 - ✅ Vuetify 3 label line-height: Added `.mk-filter-checkbox .v-label { line-height: 1.2 }` — Vuetify 3 changed `v-label` line-height from ~1.2 to 1.5 (MD3 typography), causing excessive spacing on wrapped checkbox labels
 - ✅ `@electron/remote` default import fix: Vite's CJS interop resolved named imports (`{ dialog }`, `{ shell }`, etc.) but failed on default imports (`import remote from "@electron/remote"`), causing `quit()`, `toggleFullScreen()`, and `setProgressBar()` to throw `Cannot read properties of undefined`.
 Fixed by creating `src/renderer/electron-remote-shim.js` that uses `require()` directly and re-exports as ESM, aliased via `electron.vite.config.js`
 - ✅ Vuetify 3 dialog z-index fix: Removed `z-index: 300 !important` from `MediaPropertyDialog` and `ScanHistoryItemDialog` — these were Vuetify 2 overrides that forced dialogs below Vuetify 3's layout-managed navigation drawer (~z-index 1002).
 Vuetify 3's overlay system automatically assigns `z-index: 2000+` to dialogs, so the explicit low values caused the sidebar to render on top of dialogs
+- ✅ Vuetify 3 filter checkbox boolean fix: All 17 `fetchFilter*()` functions in `store.js` returned `1 AS Selected` (integer) from SQLite.
+Vuetify 3's `v-checkbox` uses strict comparison (`deepEqual`) against `true` (boolean), so checkboxes appeared unchecked despite the title correctly showing "(All)" (which uses JavaScript truthy evaluation).
+Fixed by adding `!!result.Selected` coercion in each fetch function.
+Also refactored all fetch functions to use a single `forEach` loop: unconditional coercion + formatting first, then conditional merge of saved filter values

 #### In Progress